CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemActionDefinitionAllOf.md

 `func (o *WorkflowServiceItemActionDefinitionAllOf) UnsetValidationWorkflows()`

 UnsetValidationWorkflows ensures that no value is present for ValidationWorkflows, not even an explicit nil
+### GetAssociatedRoles

+`func (o *WorkflowServiceItemActionDefinitionAllOf) GetAssociatedRoles() []IamRoleRelationship`

+GetAssociatedRoles returns the AssociatedRoles field if non-nil, zero value otherwise.

+### GetAssociatedRolesOk

+`func (o *WorkflowServiceItemActionDefinitionAllOf) GetAssociatedRolesOk() (*[]IamRoleRelationship, bool)`

+GetAssociatedRolesOk returns a tuple with the AssociatedRoles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssociatedRoles

+`func (o *WorkflowServiceItemActionDefinitionAllOf) SetAssociatedRoles(v []IamRoleRelationship)`

+SetAssociatedRoles sets AssociatedRoles field to given value.

+### HasAssociatedRoles

+`func (o *WorkflowServiceItemActionDefinitionAllOf) HasAssociatedRoles() bool`

+HasAssociatedRoles returns a boolean if a field has been set.

+### SetAssociatedRolesNil

+`func (o *WorkflowServiceItemActionDefinitionAllOf) SetAssociatedRolesNil(b bool)`

+ SetAssociatedRolesNil sets the value for AssociatedRoles to be an explicit nil

+### UnsetAssociatedRoles
+`func (o *WorkflowServiceItemActionDefinitionAllOf) UnsetAssociatedRoles()`

+UnsetAssociatedRoles ensures that no value is present for AssociatedRoles, not even an explicit nil
 ### GetServiceItemDefinition

 `func (o *WorkflowServiceItemActionDefinitionAllOf) GetServiceItemDefinition() WorkflowServiceItemDefinitionRelationship`